bettercontext/btrx/docs/user-guide/guidelines-analysis.md

 ### 1. Analysis Initiation

-The workflow begins when an AI assistant calls the `start_guidelines_analysis_flow` MCP tool:
+The workflow begins when an AI assistant calls the `guidelines_analysis` MCP tool without a contextId:

 - **Repository Detection**: Identifies the current repository using Git origin URL or working directory path
 - **Context Loading**: Retrieves all defined guidelines contexts for the repository